gynamics/zsh-usepkg/README.md

   - default value: `<NAME>.plugin.zsh`, where `<NAME>` is specified by `:name`
   - currently you can not specify multiple files to source at once

 `defpkg-finis` will proceed all declarations and make calls.
+Note that `defpkg` only make declarations and these data are stored in hashed order.
+Consequently, in `defpkg-finis`, package loadings are usually not executed in declared order.

+If you really want to have a strict order, run `defpkg-finis-1 PACKAGE_NAME` right after that `defpkg` field, this function always loads a package immediately.
+On the contrary, `defpkg-finis` won't load a package twice if it has been loaded successfully.

 To avoid writing duplicated recipes, use `defpkg-satus` to modify the default values.